z7q2/javascript-maker/readme.md

 This library has been written and re-written many times over the years.
 I'm setting out to re-write it yet again, but in a clean ES6 implementation.

-Basic syntax:
+Everything the maker function **m()** does depends on what you give it.
+If you give it nothing, it returns undefined.
 ```
 m();
 > undefined
 ```

-Everything the maker function **m()** does depends on what you give it.
-If you give it nothing, it returns undefined.

 If you provide a string, the function returns an object created with that string.
 ```